-- Phil McCabe Department Chair - Contact with questions regarding funding, course requirements, etc. that are not able to be resolved by your Division chair. - Approves travel funds - Maria M. Llabre Associate Department Chair, Director of Graduate Studies, - Associate Department Chair - Director of Graduate Studies - Kiara Timpano Assistant Chair for Academic Studies & Research - Involved (along with Dr. Llabre) in making teaching schedule and assignments Provides departmental sign-off for IRB applications - Brian Doss Ombudsperson - Can assist with the process of hearing complaints and concerns, and deciding on the most appropriate course of action. - Annette La Greca Director of Clinical Training - Manages all clinical activities, resolves issues related to clinical training (e.g., conflict with a supervisor, dissatisfaction with a clinical evaluation) - o Advises and mentors students on the internship application process - If the matter cannot be resolved at this level, the next step would be to involve the Graduate Director or Department Chair. - Division Chairs - Contact these professors with questions pertaining to funding, TA responsibilities, or course issues - Alexandra Quittner Child Division - Charles Carver Adult Division - Neil Schneiderman Health Division - Clinical Track Advisors and Other Program Advisors - Child Clinical and Pediatric Health Tracks Kristin Lindahl - Child Developmental Daniel Messinger - Adult Clinical Track Amy Weisman de Mamani - Health Clinical Track Patrice Saab - Behavioral Neuroscience and Evolution and Behavior Neil Schneiderman - Clinical track advisors resolve issues related to clinical training (e.g., conflict with a supervisor, dissatisfaction with a clinical evaluation) - You must meet with your department advisor each semester to review course selections and monitor progress in the department - Clinical Research Coordinator - Jill Ehrenreich-May helps to coordinate clinical research opportunities for students in the Clinical Program - Staff and Support
+- Phil McCabe Department Chair - Contact with questions regarding funding, course requirements, etc. that are not able to be resolved by your Division chair. - Approves travel funds - Maria M. Llabre Associate Department Chair, Director of Graduate Studies, - Oversees all program decisions - o Assigns TA responsibilities and teaching supervisors - Updates Graduate Handbook - Works with PGSO - Resolves issues related to the graduate program - Kiara Timpano Assistant Chair for Academic Studies & Research - Involved (along with Dr. Llabre) in making teaching schedule and assignments - Provides departmental sign-off for IRB applications - Brian Doss Ombudsperson - Can assist with the process of hearing complaints and concerns, and deciding on the most appropriate course of action. - Annette La Greca Director of Clinical Training - Manages all clinical activities, resolves issues related to clinical training (e.g., conflict with a supervisor, dissatisfaction with a clinical evaluation) - Oversees the Clinical Qualifying Procedures - Advises and mentors students on the internship application process and general clinical preparation for internship - Oversees the process of maintaining APA Accreditation and works with other faculty and students to ensure that the Clinical Program is up to date. - If the matter cannot be resolved at this level, the next step would be to involve the Graduate Director or Department Chair. - Division Chairs - Contact these professors with questions pertaining to funding, TA responsibilities, or course issues - Mandy Jensen-Doss Child Division - Charles Carver Adult Division - o Neil Schneiderman Health Division - Clinical Track Advisors and Other Program Advisors - Child Clinical and Pediatric Health Tracks Kristin Lindahl - Child Developmental Daniel Messinger - o Adult Clinical Track Amy Weisman de Mamani - Health Clinical Track Patrice Saab - Behavioral Medicine Neil Schneiderman - Behavioral Neuroscience Lucina Uddin - Evolution and Behavior Mike McCullough

+- Clinical track advisors resolve issues related to clinical training (e.g., conflict with a supervisor, dissatisfaction with a clinical evaluation)

+- You must meet with your department advisor each semester to review course selections and monitor progress in the department

+- Clinical Research Coordinator

+- Jill Ehrenreich-May helps to coordinate clinical research opportunities for students in the Clinical Program

+- Staff and Support

-- IT/Computer Support
+- o IT/Computer Support

 - Andre Perwin

 - Jason Garstka

 - Derek Harmison

 - Thomas Dekle

 - Contact them with concerns with equipment.

 - Most classrooms have a phone that connects directly with IT.
 If you are having difficulties with technology, use this phone to get directly connected

-- Pat Perreira
+- o Pat Perreira

 - Approves course schedules

 - Maintains graduate students' folders

 - o Josie Dauval

 - In charge of HR for the department

-- Maria Almeida
+- o Maria Almeida

 - Contact regarding funding reimbursement from the department

 - Jeannette P. Suarez Clinical Program Assistant

 - Manages all clinical-related activities

 - Serves as support staff for the Clinical Program and Child Division

-- Funding
+- o Funding

 - Melyza Cassanova

 - Contact for reimbursement for funding on grants

 - o Vivian Perez

 - Administrative assistant for 3rd floor

 - Contact for poster printing.

 - o Kent Schomber

 - Senior mail clerk